 - A UK 1st or 2nd Class Degree or recognised equivalent.

-STEP is a fully-funded scholarship programme.
-Successful applicants receive housing, as well as a living allowance for the duration of the programme Programme-related fees and travel costs are also covered.
-Students who wish to contribute to their fees may make an unconditional donation to the IIS via the Aga Khan Foundation office in their country of residence.
+STEP is a fully funded scholarship programme.
+Successful applicants receive housing in London, as well as a living allowance.
+Programme-related fees and travel costs are also covered.
+Students who wish to contribute towards their fees may make an unconditional donation to the IIS via the Aga Khan Foundation offices in their country of residence.

 How to Apply

 Details of how to apply for 2022 entry will be coming soon.